 As you age, your body’s collagen production slows down, leading to wrinkles, sagging skin, joint pain, and brittle hair.
 By including vegetarian collagen-boosting foods in your diet, you can support your body’s natural ability to maintain skin elasticity, bone strength, and joint flexibility.

-Here are some plant-based foods that can boost body’s natural collagen production.
+Here are some of the best vegetarian foods that can boost body’s natural collagen production.

 These isoflavones also increase hyaluronic acid levels, which plumps and strengthens the skin while boosting blood flow, giving it a more youthful and radiant appearance.